kenzic/pitch-cli/README.md

 ## Introduction

-The Pitch CLI is a command-line interface for the Open AI Fine Tuning API.
-It allows you to easily interact with the API to turn a `story` file into a fine-tuned model in one step.
-The CLI also exposes commands that allow you to perform all the file and fine tuning opperations from the command line.
+The Pitch CLI is a command-line interface for the Open AI Fine Tuning API that allows you to perform all the file and fine tuning opperations.
+Files can be uploaded in `JSONL` or [Story format](https://github.com/kenzic/story)

 ## Installation